Jokelo/pixelpi/README.md

 ## Software

 To set up the software, clone this repository on your Raspberry Pi.
 Rename the file `config.ini.example` to `config.ini`.
-Make sure, the neopixel, pillow(PIL), noise (for fire module. sudo pip install noise), and Pygame libraries are installed.
+Make sure, the neopixel, pillow(PIL)(sudo apt-get install python-PIL), noise (for fire module. sudo pip install noise), and Pygame libraries are installed.
 This project uses Python 2.7.

 ### Animations